Hope Goddard Iselin

-Early life

 Hope Goddard was the daughter of Mary Edith (née Jenckes) Goddard (1844–1921) and Colonel William Goddard (1825–1907) of Providence, Rhode Island, a chancellor of Brown University and a scion of a family that had accumulated great wealth from mercantile and manufacturing activities.

-Life
+In 1894, she married Charles Oliver Iselin, a banker and sportsman who was described by Time magazine as "probably the most famed yachtsman in the U.S." during the latter part of the 19th Century.
+The headline of their wedding announcement in the New York Times read, "Hope Goddard Engaged to C.O.
+Iselin, Well-Known Yachtsman to Marry Heiress of millions."
+Oliver Iselin was himself already a millionaire at the age of 40, made wealthy by his grandfather's investments in coal mining and railroads.
+The couple had a son, William Goddard Iselin (1903–1909), who died in childhood, and a daughter, Edith Hope Iselin (1905–2001), who married Archer G. Jones.

-Hope and her husband Oliver had many extravagant homes, including their primary residence in New Rochelle, New York, "All View", a palatial waterfront estate on a private peninsula overlooking Long Island Sound.
-The home was designed by renown architect Stanford White.
-Fredrick Law Olmsted, who designed Central Park, was their personal landscape architect.
-A breakwater was constructed adjacent to Premium Point in Echo Bay so that they could dock their yachts including the Vigilant, Defender and Columbia safely next to their home.
-The Iselins were influential in bringing the popularity of yacht racing to the Long Island Sound shore communities of Westchester, making New Rochelle the focal point of all the pre-racing activities.
+The Iselins owned many homes, including their primary residence in New Rochelle, New York, "All View", a palatial waterfront estate on a private peninsula overlooking Long Island Sound.
+The home was designed by architect Stanford White and the grounds by landscape architect Fredrick Law Olmsted.
+A breakwater was constructed adjacent to Premium Point in Echo Bay so that they could dock their yachts, the Vigilant, the Defender, and the Columbia, safely next to their home.
+They were influential in bringing the popularity of yacht racing to the communities on the shore of the Long Island Sound in Westchester County, making New Rochelle a focal point of racing activity.

-Philanthropy

-Although Mrs. Iselin walked among kings and multi-millionaires, she and her husband were noted for their philanthropies.
-In Aiken, South Carolina, where the Iselins maintained a winter residence named "Hopelands", they organized the Aiken Hospital and Relief Society, which built and equipped Aiken's first hospital in 1917.
+Iselin and her husband were noted for their philanthropy.
+In Aiken, South Carolina, where they maintained a winter residence named "Hopelands", they organized the Aiken Hospital and Relief Society, which built and equipped Aiken's first hospital in 1917.
 They continued to support the hospital until it was replaced by the county hospital in 1937.

-Iselin also served as a director of the Martha Schofield School for many years, when it was operated under private auspices for the education of young African-Americans.
+Iselin also served for many years as a director of the Martha Schofield School for the education of young African-Americans.
 On her death she bequeathed Hopelands Gardens, where the Aiken Thoroughbred Racing Hall of Fame and Museum is located, to the city of Aiken.
-There is a bust of Hope Goddard Iselin at Hopeland Gardens that was sculpted by Maria Kirby Smith.
+A bust of Iselin at Hopeland Gardens was sculpted by Maria Kirby Smith.

-Personal life

-In 1894, she married C. Oliver Iselin, a banker and sportsman who Time magazine said was "probably the most famed yachtsman in the U.S." during the latter part of the 19th Century.
-The headline of their wedding announcement in the May 5, 1896 New York Times read, "Hope Goddard Engaged to C.O.
-Iselin, Well-Known Yachtsman to Marry Heiress of millions."
-Twenty-six-year-old Hope Goddard was in line to inherit a huge fortune.
-C. Oliver Iselin was already a millionaire at the age of 40, made wealthy by his grandfather's investments in coal mining and railroads.
-Together, the Iselin's had a son, who died in childhood, and a daughter: